DivyanshuSaxena/PackagED/README.md

 ```
 ./main
 ```
-If you want to run the software with input files cd into test folder, then run the main and chose from the files there.
-You can also copy the test files into build folder and run the test files there.
+If you want to run the software with input files, when prompted chose the text file(some test files are in test folder).

 ## Documentation